Drummersbrother/ckb-water-vapor/README.md

 ### `__init__.py`
-This file is simply a script that makes the keyboard breathe red with the arrow and wasd keys breathing white.
-This may change, and is used to test the daemon interaction.
+This file is simply a script that is used to test different interactions with a `keyboard.Keyboard` object.

 ### `falcon_main.py`